hubert0527/COCO-GAN/README.md

 ```
 python main.py --config="./configs/LSUN_256x256_N2M2S128_Extrapolation.yaml"
 ```
+Note: This experiment is a little unstable, I usually run 3 to 5 epochs and pick the best model by personal preference.

 With the **Patch-Guided Image Generation**, we need to train an additional critic `Q` by setting `Q_update_period=1` and `code_loss_w=100`.
 Here's an exmple config:
 ```